Suites Testing API

 For more information on sociable unit tests, see Sociable Unit Tests.

-Mock Behavior Configuration
+Mock Configuration

 use .mock().final()

-for defining final mock behavior or .mock().impl()
+for defining immutable stub behavior or .mock().impl()

-for flexible mock implementations.
+for flexible stub implementations.

 .mock().final()